-Despite the vital role of small businesses in economic development, many of these businesses fail to grow due to some major money mistakes made by owners.
+Even as small businesses has a major impact in economic development, many of these businesses die as its early stages due to money mistakes by its owner.

 Small businesses have been the builder of many economies in the world and as they grow and expand, the economy also grows.